CiscoSE/webhooksimple/README.rst

 Taking it one step further
 --------------------------

-Setting up web hook from a command line and based of a configuration file is already pretty cool and convenient.
-But what if we have ten webhooks and need to update the target_url on all of them?
-We’d have to manually edit all the web hook entries in ::hooks.yml::.
+Setting up a webhook from the command line, and based on a configuration file, is already pretty cool and convenient.
+But what if we have ten webhooks, and need to update the target_url on all of them?
+We’d have to manually edit all the webhook entries in ::hooks.yml::.
 This is where the ::vars.yml:: file comes into play. ::hooks.yml:: is not a simple configuration file but rather a `Jinja2 <http://jinja.pocoo.org/docs/2.10/>`_ template of a configuration file.
 What you can do is this:

 *vars.yml*